Medicine at UEA

 Studying for a Postgraduate Diploma in Clinical Education at UEA will set you apart as a leader and educator in your field.
 Designed for health and social care professionals, it’s a great way to develop your teaching, support and supervision skills, so that you can help others to learn, whether in clinical practice or higher education.

-Our course offers you the ideal opportunity to learn from experienced clinical educators in an inter-professional context.
+Our course offers you the ideal opportunity to learn from experienced clinical educators in an interprofessional context.
 Our teaching combines workshops and distance learning.
 And our course activities are designed to facilitate critical thinking, collaboration, workplace-based reflection and learning, and professional development.

 The course attracts students from various professional backgrounds across health and social care, including intercalating MBBS students.
-This rich mix of student knowledge, skills and experience is an incredible resource, challenging you to think about the different ways different people learn and helping you grow into an adaptable and creative teacher in the future.
+This rich mix of students’ knowledge, skills and experience is an incredible resource, challenging you to think about the different ways different people learn and helping you grow into an adaptable and creative teacher in the future.

 If you're an excellent communicator and have a desire and aptitude for teaching, our course will open new doors for you.
-You could become a full-time educator, a mentor, or a supervisor in a health care setting.
+You could become a full-time educator, mentor, or supervisor in a health care setting.
 Either way, you’ll graduate ready to train and inspire the healthcare workforce of the future.

 You’ll need to have access to teaching opportunities while you're on the course, to enable you to make concrete theory-practice links, and to facilitate work-based projects.